Sign In

 WHAT IS THE MAKEUP DEPARTMENT LIKE TO WORK IN?

-The makeup team needs to have a majority of the talent in and out of makeup before breakfast, which means an early start and very often a late finish.
-The atmosphere in the makeup trailer can feel relaxed and easygoing at times, but on other occasions, the working environment can be charged with a fevered rush of adrenaline - and too many people.
-If the days are particularly busy assistants can be sent to work in the crowd room so you can get some hands-on time with your brushes.
+The makeup team need to have a majority of the talent in and out of makeup before breakfast, which means an early start and very often a late finish.
+The atmosphere in the makeup trailer/bus can feel relaxed and easygoing at times, but on other occasions, the working environment can be charged with a fevered rush of adrenaline and too many people.
+If the days are particularly busy trainees can be sent to work in the crowd room so you can get some hands-on time with your brushes.

 DO I NEED A DEGREE TO BE A MAKEUP ARTIST?